zsmartsystems/com.zsmartsystems.zigbee/README.md

 # Overview

-This project aims to provide a ZigBee Framework written in Java.
+This project aims to provide a ZigBee compatible framework written in Java and compatible with Android.
 It provides a ZigBee Cluster Library implementation, and network management functions, aiming to provide a full featured ZigBee framework that can be implemented within end systems.
+This repository aims to provide a high quality framework, with quality documentation and a thorough set of test cases to ensure against regression.

 Packages are broken down to provide the main ZigBee framework, separate packages for dongles, and a console application that allows full use of the framework.
 The bundles include OSGi headers for use within an OSGi framework.

 Minimum Android support is currently API19, Android 4.4 (KitKat).
 It is highly recommended to move to Android 8 as this may become the minimum requirement in the future to allow the framework to use the newer classes available from API26.